openebs-archive/openebs-docs/docs/features.md

 <img src="/docs/assets/svg/b-granular.svg" alt="Workload Granular Policies Icon" style="width:200px;">

-Containerization of storage software and dedicating such a controller for each volume brings in maximum granularity in storage policies.
-The storage parameters can be monitored on a per-volume basis and storage policies can be dynamically updated at run time to achieve the desired result for a given workload.
-The policies are tested and tuned, keeping only the particular workload in mind, neighboring workloads are unaffected.
-The operations and maintenance of storage are greatly reduced because of this dedicated storage stack per workload.
+One reason for the rise of cloud native, loosely coupled architectures is that they enable loosely coupled teams.
+These small teams are enabled by cloud native architectures to move faster, free of most cross functional dependencies thereby unlocking innovation and customer responsiveness.
+OpenEBS also unlocks small teams by enabling them to retain their autonomy by virtue of deploying their own storage system.
+Practically, this means storage parameters are monitored on a workload and per volume basis and storage policies and settings are declared to achieve the desired result for a given workload.
+The policies are tested and tuned, keeping only the particular workload in mind, while other workloads are unaffected.
+Workloads - and teams - remain loosely coupled.

 <hr>